-‘Kashmir Times’ Editor Anuradha Bhasin accuses former MLAs brother of entering her home by force
+‘Kashmir Times’ Editor Anuradha Bhasin accuses former MLA’s brother of forcefully entering her home

 The official said Bhasin and her family were given seven days to leave the accommodation, but did not do so.
 “Following the eviction order, the eviction was done and the department took over the possession of the property,” the official said.
 He said the new person who had been allotted the flat tried to enter it.
 The officer also said that Bhasin had received a copy of the eviction letter.

-The official added that a rent amount of Rs 2.41 lakh against the accommodation is pending with Bhasin for many years.
 “Her eviction has happened almost two months after it was allotted to a new tenant,” he said.
 “Everything has happened under proper procedure.
-The fact is that she was not living in the quarter and not paying rent.
 I cannot say whether that was the reason why her quarter was given to a new allottee.”

 But Bhasin maintained that she did not receive any notice about vacating the accommodation prior before October 4.
 “Is this the new policy of the government to evict authorised allottees of government accommodation by not informing them and stealing their belongings by employing goons?
 Bhasin wrote in another Facebook post on October 5.
 “Or, are the goons acting independent of what the government is doing or not doing?
 Is the police acting at the behest of the administration or the goons?
 Or is there a nexus of all three?”